Student Auto Insurance Discount: Save on Auto Insurance (2026)

 How Do Good Student Discounts Work?

 Good student discounts vary between insurance companies.
-Typically, discounts are given to students when they maintain a certain GPA (a 3.0 GPA seems to be a particularly popular standard).
+Typically, offer affordable auto insurance quotes for high school students when they maintain a certain GPA (a 3.0 GPA seems to be a particularly popular standard).

 You will need to provide transcripts (or other official documentation) to your insurance company letting them know that you maintained that GPA throughout your college career.